Regional Research Center Transformations of Political Violence (TraCe)

 The history of modern societies and international relations is usually told as a gradual renunciation of violence.
 However, there can be no talk of overcoming organized violence.
 On the contrary, current trends point in the opposite direction: worldwide conflict has increased in intensity again; globalization and technological change make new forms of warlike and terrorist violence possible.
 These developments point to transformations that challenge existing norms and practices for containing political violence.
 The Regional Research Center "Transformations of Political Violence" examines these developments with the aim of identifying the consequences for domestic and international peace and developing strategies to contain political violence under changing conditions.

 The Regional Research Center "Transformations of Political Violence" is a cooperative project of the Peace Research Institute Frankfurt (PRIF), the Goethe University Frankfurt, the Justus Liebig University Giessen, the Philipps University Marburg and the Technical University Darmstadt.
-The joint project emerged as a third-party funded initiative from the Research Initiative "ConTrust: Trust in Conflict".
+The idea for this joint project arose in the context of the close cooperation between PRIF and Goethe University (Normative Orders, ConTrust) as well as in the close exchange between the partner institutions involved.
 The TraCe joint project is an interdisciplinary research initiative funded by the German Federal Ministry of Education and Research (BMBF) (duration: April 2022 - March 2026).